draekko-rand/clocklock/README.md

 ### ClockLock

-ClockLock is an home, and lock screen widget.
+ClockLock is an home, and lock screen widget for Android devices.

 ### Features

 * Two weather providers (OpenWeatherMap and Weather Underground).